vdhamer/Photo-Club-Hub-HTML/.github/README.md

 ## Roadmap

-- [x] Fix the code (requested help from the team behind twostraws/Ignite) so that the rendering works.
+- [x] Fix the code (PR to twostraws/Ignite) so that the rendering works when Ignite is added as a regular Swift package.
 - [ ] Load the membership list from a .level2.json file.
 Currently the app contains a copy of some of the data.
 - [ ] provide a UI by which the user can select a club for which to generate a local site.
 - [ ] localize the UI to support English (EN) and Dutch (NL),